rust-lang/book/nostarch/frontmatter.md

-In **Chapter 16**, we’ll walk through different models of concurrent programming and talk about how Rust helps you program in multiple threads fearlessly. **Chapter 17** looks at how Rust idioms compare to object-oriented programming principles you might be familiar with.
+In **Chapter 16**, we’ll walk through different models of concurrent programming and talk about how Rust helps you program in multiple threads fearlessly.
+In **Chapter 17**, we build on that by exploring Rust’s async and await syntax, along with tasks, futures, and streams, and the lightweight concurrency model they enable.

-**Chapter 18** is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs. **Chapter 19** contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.
+**Chapter 18** looks at how Rust idioms compare to object-oriented programming principles you might be familiar with. **Chapter 19** is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs. **Chapter 20** contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.

-In **Chapter 20**, we’ll complete a project in which we’ll implement a low-level multithreaded web server!
+In **Chapter 21**, we’ll complete a project in which we’ll implement a low-level multithreaded web server!

-Finally, some appendices contain useful information about the language in a more reference-like format**.
-Appendix A** covers Rust’s keywords, **Appendix B** covers Rust’s operators and symbols, **Appendix C** covers derivable traits provided by the standard library, **Appendix D** covers some useful development tools, and **Appendix E** explains Rust editions.
+Finally, some appendixes contain useful information about the language in a more reference-like format. **Appendix A** covers Rust’s keywords, **Appendix B** covers Rust’s operators and symbols, **Appendix C** covers derivable traits provided by the standard library, **Appendix D** covers some useful development tools, and **Appendix E** explains Rust editions.

-There is no wrong way to read this book: if you want to skip ahead, go for it!
+There is no wrong way to read this book: If you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any confusion.
 But do whatever works for you.

-An important part of the process of learning Rust is learning how to read the error messages the compiler displays: these will guide you toward working code.
+An important part of the process of learning Rust is learning how to read the error messages the compiler displays: These will guide you toward working code.
 As such, we’ll provide many examples that don’t compile along with the error message the compiler will show you in each situation.
 Know that if you enter and run a random example, it may not compile!
 Make sure you read the